 Update docker images¶

-tutor local pullimages
+tutor local dc pull

-This downloads the latest version of the docker images from Docker Hub.
+This downloads the latest version of the Docker images from Docker Hub.
 Depending on your bandwidth, this might take a long time.
 Minor image updates will be incremental, and thus much faster.

 Running Open edX¶